pooja-par/Quiz/README.md

 The live link can be found here -

 ## Credits
-   -Only few syntex and content are taken by youtube and google
+   -Only few syntex and content are searched from the youtube and google.

 ## Content
-  -questions are taken by following link (<https://www.radiotimes.com/quizzes/pub-quiz-cricket/>)
+  -questions are taken from the following link (https://www.radiotimes.com/quizzes/pub-quiz-cricket/)

-### Media
+## Media
-Image is taken from istock()
+Image is taken from istock(https://www.istockphoto.com/search/2/image?phrase=cricket%20bat%20ball)

-## Technologies Used:-
-.HTML
-.CSS
-.JavaScript